MartinTuchyna/INSPIRE-in-your-Country/SK/Country_fiches/SK-Country_fiche-2025.md

 Figure 2: SK High value datasets from NSDI

-Based on closer coordination with the MIRRI as well as responsible data providers significant amount of HVD was successfully harvested into the [SK National Open Data Portal](https://data.slovensko.sk) as well as to the European Open Data portal [European Open Data portal](https://data.europa.eu/data/datasets?is_hvd=true&locale=en&dataScope=countryData&country=sk&page=1).
-These results were achieved thanks to the fulfillment of automated integration between [SK NSDI metadata catalogue SDR and SK National Open Data portal](https://inspire.gov.sk/clanok/integracia-nkod-a-rpi).
+Based on coordination with the MIRRI as well as responsible data providers, significant amount of HVD was successfully harvested into the [SK National Open Data Portal](https://data.slovensko.sk) as well as to the European Open Data portal [European Open Data portal](https://data.europa.eu/data/datasets?is_hvd=true&locale=en&dataScope=countryData&country=sk&page=1).
+These results were achieved thanks to the fulfillment of automated integration between [SK NSDI metadata catalogue SDR and SK National Open Data portal](https://inspire.gov.sk/clanok/integracia-nkod-a-rpi) utilising the DCAT-AP standard.

 In order to strenghteen the knowledge transfer and networking [Joint Czech and Slovak INSPIRE and Copernicus conference](https://inspirujmese.eu/sk/archiv-2024) was organised in Slovakia (20. – 21.
 November 2024).